logicalclocks/hops-docs/docs/user_guide/hopsworks/jupyter.rst

 **Start a Jupyter notebook server**

 When you start a Jupyter notebook server you have the possibility to specify Spark properties of the notebooks you will create on the server.
 Hopsworks provides *Machine Learning-as-a-Service* with Tensorflow, Spark, supporting distributed training, parallel experiments, hyperparameter tuning, and model serving (HopsML).
 If you are doing machine learning on hops you probably want to select the notebook servers "Experiment", "Parallel Experiment" or "Distributed training" as shown in the figure below.
-For more information about *HopsML*, see the hops-tensorflow_ documentation.
+See HopsML_ for more information on the Machine Learning pipeline.
 For general purpose notebooks, select the type "Spark (Static)" or "Spark (Dynamic)".

 .. _jupyter2.png: ../../_images/jupyter2.png
 .. figure:: ../../imgs/jupyter2.png